|Management Approach||We constantly look for ways to improve and grow our company while reducing our impact on the environment.|

 |EN18||G4-EN19||Initiatives to reduce GHG emissions, and reductions achieved||See A Message From Our CEO in our Sustainability Report.
 See also Active In Lowering Carbon Emissions.|

 |EN19||G4-EN20||Ozone depleting emissions, by weight||We do not centrally track these data.
 Each facility is responsible for its own compliance with recordkeeping requirements.|

 |EN20||G4-EN21||NOx, SO2, & other significant air emissions by type and weight||

-Mercury emissions to air in 2012 were approximately 1,428 pounds, or approximately 0.000006 pounds per net MWh electricity produced.
+Mercury emissions to air in 2013 were approximately 1,439 pounds, or approximately 0.000006 pounds per net MWh electricity produced (from our TRI reports).

 |EN21||G4-EN22||Total water discharges||Given our combinations of once-through cooling systems, recirculating systems and other water discharges, we do not record a total quantity.|